mli/new-docs/python/guide/packages/gluon/init.md

 The above example shows that the parameters of the second and third layer are tied.
 As Python objects, they are identical rather than just being equal.
-That is, by changing one of the parameters the other one changes, too.
+That is, by changing one of the parameters the other one changes too.
 What happens to the gradients is quite ingenious.
 Since the model parameters contain gradients, the gradients of the second hidden layer and the third hidden layer are accumulated in `shared.params.grad` during backpropagation.

+# Conclusion

+In this tutorial you learnt how to initialize a neural network, and should now understand the difference between deferred and forced initialization.
+Some more advanced cases you should now be aware of include custom initialization and tied parameters.

+# Recommended Next Steps

+* Check out the [API Docs](http://mxnet.incubator.apache.org/versions/master/api/python/optimization/optimization.html) on initialization for a list of avaliable initialization methods.
+* See [this tutorial](https://mxnet.incubator.apache.org/versions/master/tutorials/gluon/naming.html) for more information on Gluon Parameters.